deepseek-ai/DeepSeek-LLM/README.md

 ## 6. FAQ

-### Could You Provide the tokenizer.model File for GGUF Model Quantization?
+### Could You Provide the tokenizer.model File for Model Quantization?

-DeepSeek LLM utilizes the [HuggingFace Tokenizer](https://huggingface.co/docs/tokenizers/index) to implement the Bytelevel-BPE algorithm, with specially designed pre-tokenizers to ensure optimal performance.
+DeepSeek LLM utilizes the [HuggingFace Tokenizer](https://huggingface.co/docs/tokenizers/index) to implement the Byte-level BPE algorithm, with specially designed pre-tokenizers to ensure optimal performance.
 Currently, there is no direct way to convert the tokenizer into a SentencePiece tokenizer.
+We are contributing to the open-source quantization methods facilitate the usage of HuggingFace Tokenizer.

+#### GGUF(llama.cpp)

 We have submitted a [PR](https://github.com/ggerganov/llama.cpp/pull/4070) to the popular quantization repository [llama.cpp](https://github.com/ggerganov/llama.cpp) to fully support all HuggingFace pre-tokenizers, including ours.

 While waiting for the PR to be merged, you can generate your GGUF model using the following steps: